bradfrost/atomic-design/chapter-4.md

 ### From concept to complete
 Turning explorations into finished patterns is a blurry, imperfect process.
 This should come as absolutely no surprise to you by this point in the book.

-For the TechCrunch project, Dan Mall riffed on the team's initial design conversations to create a visual exploration for the global header.
+For the TechCrunch project, Dan Mall riffed on the team's initial design conversations to create a visual exploration for the site's header.
 This piece of interface was a logical place to start since the header is one of the most prominent and branded elements on the page.
 After a little bit of work, we hopped on a call to discuss the exploration with the client.

 {% include figure.html src="../images/content/techcrunch-header-element-collage.png" caption="Dan Mall created an element collage to explore an aesthetic direction for the global header." %}